DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 - The application window will open, and the detection of HID devices will begin automatically.

 ### **Normal Operation**
 - If a MagTek MSR device is detected, the application will start listening for card swipes immediately.
+The key-down event listener for the key "F24" will also begin automatically.
 - If no MagTek devices are detected, a dropdown will appear in the UI for the user to select the appropriate device.
 This is to allow other HID-enabled MSR devices to be used, should users prefer a different manufacturer.
-- Swipe data is parsed and displayed in the application interface, and keystrokes are fired emulating the typing of the 7-digit onecard ID#.
+- Swipe data is parsed and displayed in the application interface.
+That same data is saved to a row in the database locally.
+The key-down event "F24" also causes anonymous entry data to be displayed in the UI and a matching row is inserted to the table.
+There is a 2.5sec debounce timeout to prevent accidental duplicate entries of anonymous users, as they cannot be easily identified after being created.

 ### **Shutting Down**
-- Close the application window, which will trigger the `before-quit` event to safely close the HID listener.
+- Closing the application window will trigger the `before-quit` event to safely close the HID listener.
+This prevents any orphaned processes or threads from lingering after the UI is closed.
 - The application will ensure all resources are released before quitting.
 No threads remain open/running after the main thread is terminated.

+---
 ---

 ## **6. Maintenance and Support**